ABaron21/Tribal_Vapes/ProductionREADME.md

 ## User Stories

+### Signing up to Tribal Vapes:
+1. Load the website
-### Signing up to Tribal Vapes: 1)Load the website, 2)Click on the sign up button in the promotion section/Click the Sign in button in the navigation bar, (if signing up through the nav bar) Click the text that says 'Don't have an account', 3)Enter your email and a password then confirm your password and submit.
+2. Click on the sign up button in the promotion section/Click the Sign in button in the navigation bar, (if signing up through the nav bar) Click the text that says 'Don't have an account'
+3. Enter your email and a password then confirm your password and submit.

 ![story1-mobile](docx/user-stories/us1-mobile.PNG)
 ![story1-tablet](docx/user-stories/us1-tablet.PNG)
 ![story1-desktop](docx/user-stories/us1-desktop.PNG)

+### Seeing reviews other customers have mentioned:
+1. Load the website
-### Seeing reviews other customers have mentioned: 1)Load the website, 2)Scroll to the bottom of the landing page.
+2. Scroll to the bottom of the landing page.

 ![story2-mobile](docx/user-stories/us2-mobile.PNG)
 ![story2-tablet](docx/user-stories/us2-tablet.PNG)
 ![story2-desktop](docx/user-stories/us2-desktop.PNG)

-### Reading about the company: 1)Locate and click "About" on the nav bar, 2)Scroll slightly down to read about the Ceo, 3)Scroll further to read about the team and their responsibilities.
+### Reading about the company:
+1. Locate and click "About" on the nav bar
+2. Scroll slightly down to read about the Ceo
+3. Scroll further to read about the team and their responsibilities.

 ![story3-mobile](docx/user-stories/us3-mobile.PNG)
 ![story3-tablet](docx/user-stories/us3-tablet.PNG)
 ![story3-desktop](docx/user-stories/us3-desktop.PNG)

-### Viewing the products from Tribal Vapes: 1)Find and click "Products" within the nav bar, 2)Scroll through the page to view all the different products.
+### Viewing the products from Tribal Vapes:
+1. Find and click "Products" within the nav bar
+2. Scroll through the page to view all the different products.

 ![story4-mobile](docx/user-stories/us4-mobile.PNG)
 ![story4-tablet](docx/user-stories/us4-tablet.PNG)